-The cost-effectiveness analysis performed in the Lookback Study considers the cost-effectiveness of NEM 2.0 systems using the Participant Cost Test (PCT),15 the Program Administrator Cost (PAC) test,16 the Total Resources Cost (TRC)
+The cost-effectiveness analysis performed in the Lookback Study considers the cost-effectiveness of NEM 2.0 systems using the Participant Cost Test (PCT),15 the Program Administrator Cost (PAC) test,16 the Total Resources Cost (TRC) test,17 and the Ratepayer Impact Measure (RIM) test.18 As noted in the Lookback Study, D.19-05-019 designated the TRC test as the primary cost-effectiveness test.19 The Lookback Study also explains that because the Societal Cost Test is

-14 The Lookback Study is in the administrative record of this proceeding through the January 21, 2021 Ruling and is also in the evidentiary record of this proceeding as exhibit PCF-15.
+The Lookback Study is in the administrative record of this proceeding through the January 21, 2021 Ruling and is also in the evidentiary record of this proceeding as exhibit PCF-15.
 In briefs, parties cite to either the Lookback Study or PCF-15.
 It is the same copy and therefore has the same page numbers.